dianeooty/PyBank-and-Pypoll-analysis/README.md

 ## Acknowledgements
 - Many thanks to my learning instructors, TAs and learning assistants.
-Also, special thanks to Kelsey Brantner and Alex Hart in my study group.
+Also, special thanks to Kelsey Brantner and Alex Hart from my study group, as well as my tutor, David Chao.

 ## Contact